Samir-Rashid/Samir-Rashid.github.io/_posts/2025-03-07-linux-spelunking.md

 ### Pretty Little Thing

 We see all these references to `plt`.
-The Internet informs us that the PLT has a table with pointers to the real locations of functions.
+The Internet informs us that the PLT is some sort of table with pointers to the real locations of functions.

 Why would we not know where `printf` is?
 We must remember this function is from `libc`.
 In fact, the dump notes `printf` is defined from GLIBC version 2.3.4.

 We have debunked the theory that `printf` is a normal function call.
 Then what is it?
 You will be unable to find a definition of `printf` in the binary, regardless of how hard you look.

-> Student: how can I be sure `printf` is *actually* a part of libc?
+> :hear_no_evil:: how can I be sure `printf` is *actually* a part of libc?
 You're just some rando on the internet, not my teacher. :dizzy_face:
+>
+> Instructor: Spoken like a true skeptic.
+>

-Spoken like a true skeptic.
-When I run a binary, all the OS does is go to `main()` and then start executing instructions.
-My entire binary has been printed, so something is wrong with `objdump`.
+> :hear_no_evil:: When I run a binary, all the OS does is go to `main()` and then start executing instructions.
+My entire binary has been printed, so something is definitely wrong with `objdump`.

 Alas, another twist in the road.
-First one nitpick -- `main()` is not the first thing that runs.
-The dump has a `_start` symbol which is the entrypoint that `libc` uses to call `main`.
+First one nitpick--`main()` is not the first thing that runs.
+The dump has a `_start` symbol which is the entrypoint that `libc` uses to call `main`[^entrypoint].
 Yes, it is the case that we have the whole binary.
 Think back to when we opened `a.out` in `vim`.
 Did we see something in addition to some uninterpretable binary?
 Hint: at the start and end of the file.

 ### Return of the Elves